FreeFem/FreeFem-website/FEM-INS/index.md

 Mathematics and Finite Element Discretizations of Incompressible Navier-Stokes Flows
 ====================================================================================
 Authors:
-C. Bernardi
-V. Girault
+C. Bernardi, V. Girault,
-F. Hecht
+F. Hecht,
 P.A.
-Raviart
+Raviart,
-B. Riviere
+B. Riviere.

-# FreeFEM scipts Examples of the book :
+# Examples of FreeFEM  scripts  of the book :

 ## Examples for chapter 7 (Stokes problem)